steve-m/hsdaoh-rp2350/README.md

 This example needs to be built with an RP2350B-board in order to work correctly:

     cmake -DPICO_PLATFORM=rp2350 -DPICO_BOARD=solderparty_rp2350_stamp_xl ../

+### sdr

+This app can be used for attaching the [hsdaohSDR prototype](https://github.com/steve-m/hsdaohSDR) to an RP2350B instead of the Tang nano 20K FPGA board.
+Contains PIO code for packing the 2x 10 bit AD9218 data, and also implements a USB UART to I2C bridge for controlling the tuner.
+Like the dual_external_adc, it also needs to be built with a RP2350B board.

 ## Credits